 2. Earn a doctoral degree in psychology.

 Students who want to earn a doctorate in psychology have the choice of two different types of degrees.
-The Doctor of Psychology (PsyD) has more of a clinical focus, while the Doctor of Philosophy (PhD) in psychology typically has more of a research focus.
-To read more about the differences between the two degrees, check out our home page.
+The Doctor of Psychology (PsyD) has more of a clinical focus, while the Doctor of Philosophy (PhD) in Psychology typically has more of a research focus.
+To read more about the differences between the two degrees, check out our comparison.
 Most doctoral programs usually take four to seven years to complete.

 Read more about doctoral school options on our California schools page.